 She has also freelanced—part-time or full-time—throughout her career.
 She has contributed to The New York Times, The Boston Globe, The Boston Herald, Newsday, The American Lawyer, Northeastern Magazine, American Way (in-flight magazine) and many other newspapers, magazines and online publications.
 She has also edited book manuscripts, blog posts, columns, op-eds, essays, freelance queries, and more.

 In addition, she has extensive experience in creating print and online custom content, such as reports, white papers, briefing documents, infographics, and other products.
 Corporate and nonprofit clients include Dell, Ford, Google, IBM, the Italian Trade Agency, the Lemelson-MIT Program, Microsoft, and SAP, among many others.

-Anne also teaches graduate communication courses at Regis College in Weston, Mass., and Southern New Hampshire University She regularly leads noncredit writing workshops in the Boston area, and she’s spoken at many professional writers’ conferences.
+Anne teaches occasional graduate communication courses at Regis College in Weston, Mass., and has also taught at Southern New Hampshire University and Lasell University, among others.
+She regularly leads noncredit writing workshops both in person and online, and she’s spoken at many professional writers’ conferences.